English

 After the ELS programme:

-KS2 has targeted interventions, particularly in Year 3, to help close gaps.
-There is also an increased chance for the lowest 20% of readers within Year 3 to be heard read by an adult.
-Every member of staff, including volunteer readers, have received the same training to ensure that the expectations are clear as well as ensuring every reading experience with a child is effective.
+Every member of staff, including volunteer readers, receives high quality training to ensure that Leverton’s expectations are clear as well as ensuring every reading experience with a child is effective.
 Following on from ELS, we follow the Oxford Reading Tree scheme across the school which sees children progress through the coloured bands until they become a free reader.

 Reading for pleasure takes place a minimum of twice a week in every class.
 The reading for pleasure text for each class is displayed around the school and the purpose of this time is to help foster a love of reading within the class.
-We use areas such as our ‘Reading bus’ or outdoor learning spaces during these times.
-Sustained Silent Reading (SSR) takes places twice a week in KS2 and Sustained Silent Listening (SSL) takes place twice a week in KS1.
-This is to build children’s stamina within reading.
-During SSR the teacher has the opportunity to read with the lowest 20% of children, pupil premium children or those that do not read at home.
+We use areas such as our ‘Reading Bus’ or outdoor learning spaces during these times to further promote this.
+Sustained Silent Reading (SSR) takes place twice a week in KS2 and Sustained Silent Listening (SSL) takes place twice a week in KS1.
+The purpose of these sessions are to build children’s stamina within reading.
+KS2 children also complete a book journal once a week during SSR, which allows them to respond freely to what they have read, further developing their enjoyment within reading.
+During SSR, the teacher reads with any children who may benefit from extra support or with children they have not had the chance to read with that week yet.

 The desired impact of Reading at Leverton is that children view themselves as readers.
-We understand that reading is the key to all learning and enriches the lives of children.
+We understand that reading is the key to all learning and enriches the lives of children above all else.
 We want children to leave Leverton viewing themselves as lifelong readers.

-As a result of our phonics programme we want children to leave Key Stage 1 as fluent readers.
-Children will then have the opportunity to develop their fluency and comprehension within reading as they progress through our school.
+Furthermore, as a result of our phonics programme, we want children to leave Key Stage 1 as fluent readers.
+This will then enable children to develop their fluency and comprehension skills within reading as they progress through Leverton.

 Reading Books & Poems by Year Group